Scholarships, Fellowships, Assistantships, and Internships

 DESCRIPTION This scholarship will be awarded to an outstanding graduate student who intends or has already begun to work toward an M.A. with a concentration in U.S. History.
 Currently the scholarship is worth $1,000.
 Students who apply for a Graduate Assistantship or the Filson Internship in the Department of History may apply for the Hamilton Scholarship, but the Scholarship cannot be held concurrently with a Graduate Assistantship or Internship.
 Applicants must have a GPA of at least 3.00 overall for undergraduate and graduate work completed.

-The Society of Colonial Wars in the Commonwealth of Kentucky offers Graduate students enrolled in Kentucky universities the opportunity to apply for an annual $1,000 award.
+The Society of Colonial Wars in the Commonwealth of Kentucky offers graduate students enrolled in Kentucky universities the opportunity to apply for an annual $1,000 award.
 Students should have an identified research project related to the colonial era of American history.
 The winner will also be invited to address the Society at one of its meetings.
+Interested students should contact Dr. Daniel Krebs at firstname.lastname@example.org for further information about this grant.

 There are a number of historical agencies and organizations